-B2B SaaS is Dead, Long Live Collaboration Tech
+B2B SaaS is Dead, Long Live Swarm Tech

 Written by